 - Surviving putative spouse ( a person who believes themselves married to the deceased despite the lack of a formal ceremony)

 Financial compensation will not make up for your loved one's loss.
 However, they would not have wanted you to worry about finances after they are gone.
 In California, the following are a list of damages a family member can collect:

 - The lost income the decedent would have provided had they not died

 - Loss of funeral and burial expenses

-- The decedent's pain and suffering before death (filed in a survival action where the deceased person's anguish before dying lives on after his or her death)
+- The decedent's pain and suffering before death (filed in a survival action where the deceased person's anguish before dying lives on after their death)